FBAR Cryptocurrency & Overseas Bitcoin Reporting

-Common questions about cryptocurrency FBAR disclosure:
+Common questions about Bitcoin FBAR disclosure:

-- Is overseas cryptocurrency FBAR Reportable?
+- Is overseas Bitcoin FBAR Reportable?

-- How do I report overseas cryptocurrency
+- How do I report overseas Bitcoin?

 - Can I go to jail?

-On the other hand, FinCEN refuses to confirm that cryptocurrency does not have to be reported on the FBAR (noting that the IRS enforces FinCEN 114 “FBAR Reporting”)
+On the one hand, the Internal Revenue Service says Bitcoin is not currency, but is actual property.
+On the other hand, FinCEN refuses to confirm that Bitcoin does not have to be reported on the FBAR (noting that it is the IRS that enforces FinCEN 114 “FBAR Reporting”)

 In other words, FinCEN reserve the right to look back and penalize you at a future time and date, and your non-reporting has now become part of your “permanent record.”

-Whether or not you are going to report your cryptocurrency on the annual FBAR or not is an individual decision that each person who finds himself in this situation will have to make.
+Whether or not you are going to report your Bitcoin on the annual FBAR or not is an individual decision that each person will have to make.

-Foreign Cryptocurrency “Bank” Account
+Foreign “Bank” Account

 - It has an account number